Sardhendu/DeepFaceRecognition/README.md

 ## Deep Face Recognition

 ### ABOUT THE MODULE
-This Application is an inspiration from Coursera's lecture (deeplearning.ai) on Face Recognition and it implements ideas from "FaceNet" by Florian Schroff, Dmitry Kalenichenko and James Philbin.
+This Application implements ideas from "FaceNet" by Florian Schroff, Dmitry Kalenichenko and James Philbin. https://arxiv.org/abs/1503.03832.
 The module is developed from scratch using Tensorflow.
-The application makes the use of Inception Net NN4 small (96x96) architecture.
+The application makes use of the Inception Net NN4 small (96x96) architecture.

 ### OVERVIEW